dhock194/ccbextract/README.md

         1. You will find  `ccbextract_<date>.csv` and `pcoimport_<date>.csv` files in the output subfolder.
 Both are date and time stamped, so if you run the script again, you will have the new and older copies of each.
         2. Person images downloaded will be in the `output/ccbextract_images` subfolder, and Family images will be in the `output/ccbextract_family_images` subfolder.

+6. **Notes**
+ - As of 9/27/17, CCB apparently changed something related to the image URLs that the script was extracting, making the script fail and images unable to be downloaded.
+I updated the script on 9/29/17 to accomodate this change, so please make sure that you a) reinstall the gems based on the new list above, or at least install the eat gem, and b) Download the newest version of the script from this site.

 ## ccb-batch-extraction.rb
 The second script that you're going to want to run is the CCB batch extraction script (ccb-batch-extraction.rb), which will extract all of the batch, transaction and transaction detail data out of CCB and provide you with single CCB Export CSV file, containing all available transaction information that came out of CCB, generally unfiltered or untranslated.